Closed

 Eligible expenses

-- Consultant fees for a written rotational grazing management plan
+- Qualified, third-party consultant fees to develop a written rotational grazing management plan

 Ineligible Costs and Activities